A Week-by-Week Guide to Newborn Sleep — Without Crying It Out

 Bringing home a newborn is an incredible and often confusing time — especially when it comes to sleep.
 If you’ve found yourself Googling “Why won’t my baby sleep?” at 2 a.m., you’re not alone.
 Newborn sleep is unpredictable in those early weeks, but it doesn’t have to feel chaotic.
-While you won’t be able to stick to any set schedules (and we don’t want to try to) you can have solid routines in place that will allow you to begin having more predictable patterns those first few weeks.
+While you won’t be able to stick to any set schedules (and we don’t want to try to), you can have solid routines in place that allow you to begin having more predictable patterns those first few weeks.

-Let’s walk through the first eight weeks of your baby’s life and explore what’s happening with their sleep—and how you can gently guide them toward more restful nights without ever needing to let them cry it out.
-Our goal is to work on feeding and sleep, together, those first few weeks (and really beyond) to that you can naturally see their sleep lengthen overnight from just a few weeks in.
+Let’s walk through the first eight weeks of your baby’s life and explore what’s happening with their sleep — and how you can gently guide them toward more restful nights without ever needing to let them cry it out.
+Our goal is to work on feeding and sleep, together, so you can naturally see sleep lengthen overnight from just a few weeks in.

 Before we begin, I want to be very clear about three things:

-- We always feed a hungry baby.
+➕ We always feed a hungry baby.

-- We never try to force feed a baby.
+➕ We never try to force feed a baby.

-- Everything below is a guide.
-You aren’t failing if your baby doesn’t sleep through the night by 8 weeks, many babies do and many more don’t.
+➕ Everything below is a guide.
+You aren’t failing if your baby doesn’t sleep through the night by 8 weeks — many babies do and many more don’t.

-The Early Days: Weeks 1–2
+The Early Days: Weeks 1 – 2

-Finding Rhythm: Weeks 3–4
+Finding Rhythm: Weeks 3 – 4

 The solution?
-Gently shorten the gap between daytime feedings—aim for every 2 to 2.5 hours during the day (if they haven’t started doing this naturally yet).
+Gently shorten the gap between daytime feedings — aim for every 2 to 2.5 hours during the day (if they haven’t started doing this naturally yet).
 This helps limit daytime sleep and nudges those longer stretches into the night where they belong.

 As you enter week four, you may start to see your baby fall into a more predictable nighttime pattern.
 For many families following The Full Feedings Method®, a typical night might include a dream feed around 10–11 p.m., followed by feedings around 1 a.m. and 4 a.m.
 Some babies even start extending those nighttime stretches on their own.

-Building Better Nights: Weeks 5–6
+Building Better Nights: Weeks 5 – 6

 Week five is a good time to focus on how much your baby is sleeping during the day.
 While newborns need a lot of rest, too much daytime sleep can start interfering with nighttime rest.
 A helpful guideline is to keep daytime sleep under 7.5 hours between 7 a.m. and 8 p.m.

-If your baby is consistently taking full feeds and the dream feed is well-established, the first night waking may now stretch past 1 a.m. toward 1:30 or even 2 a.m.—a big step!
+If your baby is consistently taking full feeds and the dream feed is well-established, the first night waking may now stretch past 1 a.m. toward 1:30 or even 2 a.m. — a big step!

 Continue being intentional with your baby’s “start of day.”
 Even if they were up in the night, aim to wake them between 6:00 and 7:30 a.m. if they haven’t woken naturally.
 This helps reinforce healthy biological rhythms and sets the tone for the day.
 We know it’s hard to wake up early when you’re sleep deprived, but we do feel it’s a really important step in sleeping through the night faster.
 We promise, you will be rested soon!!

 By week six, many babies are showing real sleep progress.
-With consistent full feedings and a solid routine, your baby might now be waking only once during the night—around 3 a.m.—after their dream feed.
+With consistent full feedings and a solid routine, your baby might now be waking only once during the night — around 3 a.m. — after their dream feed.
 That’s a huge win!
 It means you’re just one step away from sleeping through the night.
 Stick with the plan: full daytime feeds, consistent routines, and don’t be tempted to skip the dream feed just yet.

-The Home Stretch: Weeks 7–8
+The Home Stretch: Weeks 7 – 8

 Week seven often brings even more progress.
-That middle-of-the-night feeding may inch later to 4 or 4:30 a.m.
-And that’s great!
+That middle-of-the-night feeding may inch later to 4 or 4:30 a.m. — and that’s great!
 Let your baby lead this extension.
 There’s no need to rush it.
 Focus on keeping all feeds full, even in the middle of the night, and continue starting the day by 7:30 a.m., regardless of when that last feed happened.

 By week eight, it can all start to click.
 Many babies begin sleeping from their 8 p.m. bedtime, through the dream feed, and all the way to 6 a.m.
 And yes, it’s just as dreamy as it sounds.
-If your baby wakes around 5:30 a.m., try to gently rock or soothe them back to sleep to stretch to 6 a.m.—without skipping a feed if they’re truly hungry.
-Within a few days, your baby’s internal clock may reset and you’ll both be waking up feeling more rested.
+If your baby wakes around 5:30 a.m., try to gently rock or soothe them back to sleep to stretch to 6 a.m. — without skipping a feed if they’re truly hungry.
+Within a few days, your baby’s internal clock may reset, and you’ll both be waking up feeling more rested.

 After Week 8: What If Sleep Still Isn’t Perfect?